-

 Baby’s Screenings and Procedures

-During your hospital stay, your baby will be examined by a pediatrician every day.
-If your pediatrician has privileges at the hospital, they or someone from their practice, will visit you daily.
-If your pediatrician is not on the medical staff, you will be visited by an on-call pediatrician.
-In addition, your newborn will have several tests that may include:
+During your hospital stay, your baby will be examined daily by a pediatrician.
+If your pediatrician has privileges at the hospital, they or a member of their practice will visit you each day.
+If your pediatrician is not on the medical staff, an on-call pediatrician will provide care.
+Additionally, your newborn will undergo several tests, which may include:

 - Blood screen (age 24 hours)